hannahrickerby/Assign1/README.md

     on all the pages
 30/11/16 - 2 Hours
 29. Started Readme file
+30. Changed the colour scheme on my website as the colours were too dark, these ones are more appropriate for the internet
+31. Removed the panel off the cv page as having two navigation bars shouldn't be, edited this and removed it
+32. Introduced divs into my work so that I could create the divides and easily move parts on my website together as a whole, such as all the writing on one page where there's different heading and paragraph tags
+33. Changed the left article column on all the pages and added one onto the index page to prevent the floating footer, made the article column smaller and sit into the page instead of it floating as this is apparently very old school
+34. Used the div on the CV page to moved all the writing to the centre so that the amounts of empty space were more even
 References in the Code
 <!--Email image Pixabay (2016) Images pixabay [online] https://pixabay.com/en/mail-message-email-send-message-1454733/ [Accessed 26/11/16]-->
 <!--Phone image Pixabay (2016) Images pixabay [online] https://pixabay.com/en/phone-call-call-now-telephone-1439841/[Accessed 26/11/16] -->